 [Toronto] is like my home.
 At the onset, I didn’t know what to expect, but everyone has been so welcoming.
 The people are so kind, I love the food scene, and I really love exploring little nooks around the city with my two dogs.
-(Markle has two rescue dogs, Bogart and Guy.)
+(Markle has two rescue dogs, Bogart and Guy, and it was actually Ellen DeGeneres who convinced her to adopt!)
 We’ll explore new ravines and jaunt through new areas.
 I love how much green space there is tucked away – you wouldn’t expect that, and it reminds me of LA in a lot of ways.

 What do you do to stay in shape?
 Is there a workout or activity you do regularly?

 Yoga is my thing.
 My mom is a yoga instructor, and I started doing mommy-and-me yoga with her when I was seven.
 I was very resistant as a kid, but she said, “Flower, you will find your practice – just give it time.”
 In college, I started doing it more regularly.